Kä Mana: Theology of Reconstruction

 "The new Christ to be invented [...] must be a breath of lucidity [...] to break free from established religious systems and address non-religious challenges."

 Political Analysis

 Kä Mana was an outspoken political commentator.
 On the 61st anniversary of the DRC's independence (30 June 2021), he remarked:

 "61 years later, there is economic progress but immense challenges.
 Congolese must build an economy of shared prosperity [...]
 Without this awareness, independence remains meaningless for Africa."

 Death

-He died on 15 July 2021 in Goma, DRC, aged 67, from COVID-19 complications during the pandemic.
+Kä Mana died on 15 July 2021 in Goma, DRC, at age 67, from complications of COVID-19.